awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 1. Add your users to the template and upload it to Amazon Connect\.

-If you get an error message usually indicates that one of the required columns is missing information, or there's a typo in one of the cells\.
-Update the \.csv file and try uploading it again\.
+If you get an error message, it usually indicates that one of the required columns is missing information, or there's a typo in one of the cells\.
++ We recommend checking the format of the phone number as a starting point in your investigation\.
++ Update the \.csv file and try uploading it again\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/error-message-uploaded-csv-file.png)